Dean's Ambassador Program

 • A history of volunteerism, leadership, involvement in student organizations, work experience, or similar pursuits are highly valued.

-• A commitment to advancing diversity within Newcomb-Tulane College and the campus community further enhances the candidacy of prospective Dean's Ambassadors.
+• A commitment to advancing access within Newcomb-Tulane College and the campus community further enhances the candidacy of prospective Dean's Ambassadors.

-• April 1st to 30th: Interviews will take place.
+• March 31st - April 11th: Interviews will take place.

 When to Apply

-• Rising Sophomores (class of 2027) can apply during their 2nd semester of Freshmen year.
+• Rising Sophomores can apply during their 2nd semester of Freshmen year.

-• Rising Juniors (class of 2026) can apply during their 2nd semester of Sophomore year.
+• Rising Juniors can apply during their 2nd semester of Sophomore year.

-• Rising Seniors (class of 2025) can apply during their 2nd semester of Junior year.
+• Rising Seniors can apply during their 2nd semester of Junior year.

 The selection process for Dean's Ambassadors occurs annually, requiring all applicants to submit a comprehensive application, including: